Bloomingdale, Washington D.C.

 Single-family homes start in the mid-$200,000s and can go up to $2 million for large lots, recent developments and sprawling estates of the nearby suburbs.
 With the median sales price of a single-family home in the low $400,000s, nearly half of residents are homeowners.
 A wide range of townhouses and condominiums are available, starting from the $165,000 range up to $1.5 million.
 Land properties in the outlying areas range from $100,000 to $400,000, depending on acreage, topography and utilities present.

-Bloomingdale, Eckington, Edgewood, Stronghold and Truxton Circle Real Estate Stats and Trends for the week of April 14th, 2014: homes priced around $621,180 compared to $737,852 the previous week, showing a decrease of less than -19%.
-For Tuesday, April 15th, the current national mortgage rate for a 30 year fixed mortgage is 4.30%; the 15 year fixed rate is at 3.30%.
-For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.65%, while the 15 year jumbo rate currently is at 4.09%.
+Bloomingdale, Eckington, Edgewood, Stronghold and Truxton Circle Real Estate Stats and Trends for the week of July 21st, 2014: homes priced around $401,225 compared to $401,225 the previous week, to remain steady with no change in listing price.
+For Thursday, July 24th, the current national mortgage rate for a 30 year fixed mortgage is 4.27%; the 15 year fixed rate is at 3.27%.
+For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.56%, while the 15 year jumbo rate currently is at 3.70%.
 You can calculate your mortgage rate with our mortgage calculators.
 Get local info and homes for sale in Bloomingdale, Eckington, Edgewood, Stronghold and Truxton Circle DC.
 View active real estate listings for different types of properties including new homes, houses for sale, foreclosures, short sales, and price reduced listings.
 Find information and property resources including prices of recently sold homes, neighborhood information, crime stats, home values, and schools in Bloomingdale, Eckington, Edgewood, Stronghold and Truxton Circle to help you find the best home!